hevnsnt/Awesome_Incident_Response/README.md

 ### 1. Develop an Incident Response Plan and exercise it:

 Your company should have a comprehensive plan in place that outlines the steps to be taken in the event of a cyber attack or breach.
-This plan should include clear roles and responsibilities for responding to an incident, as well as contact information for key stakeholders and outside experts.
-A well-written Incident Response Plan (IRP) should cover several key components to ensure an effective and coordinated response to cyber incidents.
+A Awesome Incident Response Plan (IRP) should cover several key components to ensure an effective and coordinated response to cyber incidents.
 Here are some of the most important components to include:

 * Purpose and Scope:
 Clearly define the purpose and scope of the IRP.
 Outline the objectives, goals, and intended audience of the plan.
 Specify the types of incidents covered and any specific exclusions.